 A while back, I came across an article on LinkedIn by Hootsuite’s Ryan Holmes.
 In it, he talks about how a $15 promotional item ended up costing the business more than $200 because of wasteful, needless internal checks-and-balances.

-In short: as their business grew, they outgrew their way of approving things.
+In short: as their business grew and changed, they outgrew their way of approving things.
 But no one changed the approval process along the way.

 These obstacles are, unfortunately, a part of doing business today.
-Managing your business processes becomes increasingly complex as you grow and scale.
+Managing your business processes becomes increasingly complex as your business scales and changes over time.
 Depending on your internal systems, it can feel like a fight just to stay above water some days.
 But struggling to tread water is no way to run your business.

 To quote Holmes: